 The Gadget Flow helps subscribers discover gifts and gadgets by providing a curated list of cutting edge products.

-Their Pinterest inspired listings which are on their main pages grab attention, whilst each listing has their own page that consists of a custom review with high quality images, specific category tagging (for searchability via the web site and SEO purposes) and the option for users to review the product too.
+Their Pinterest inspired listings are on their main pages grab attention, whilst each listing has their own page that consists of a custom review with high quality images, specific category tagging (for searchability via the web site and SEO purposes) and the option for users to review the product too.

 As we're specifically focused on crowdfunding in this review post, below are the most frequent types of listings that do well on the website.